Pompeii & Vesuvius: Hike to the Crater, Explore the Ruins

 Itinerary

 The day will start with a scenic drive on the slopes of Mt Vesuvius.
-You will be driving across the National Park of Mt Vesuvius, through the pine reservation and next to the solidified lavas from the last eruption in 1944.
-On the way up you can already enjoy great views of Naples and the Bay.
-Also on view is the Volcanological Observatory, the first-ever founded in Europe in 1841 by the Bourbons of Naples!
+You will be driving through the National Park of Mt Vesuvius, past the pine forest and next to the solidified lava from the last eruption in 1944.
+On the way up, you can already enjoy great views of Naples and the Bay.
+Also on view is the Volcanological Observatory, first in Europe, founded in 1841 by the Bourbons of Naples!

-Once on the very top, there will be a short commentary of a volcanologist who will point out the main scientific facts about Mt Vesuvius.
-Marvel at the massive size of the main crater, its colors, and the steam geysers one can see during the wintertime.
+Once on the very top, there will be a short commentary from a volcanologist who will point out the main scientific facts about Mt Vesuvius.
+Marvel at the massive size of the main crater, its colours, and the steam geysers one can see during the wintertime.

 If you wish, you can walk around half of the rim.
 On a clear day, the ancient Pompeii can be distinguished at the foot of the volcano.
 You can certainly take great pictures of Capri and the Sorrento Coast.

-The Excavations of Pompeii are extended on a surface of approximately 160 acres.
-To make the best of your time Leisure Italy offers qualified guided service.
-Our guided walking tour shall be adapted to the interests and walking attitude of the participants.
-The following is a possible itinerary for a private guided walking tour.
-Please let us know would you have any special requests.
+The Pompeii site extends over approximately 160 acres.
+To make the best of your time, Leisure Italy offers a qualified guided service.
+Our guided walking tour is tailored to participants’ interests and walking style.

-You will recognize some of the bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonized loaves of bread were found during the excavations.
-These finds are on exhibit at the Archaeological Museum of Naples with more carbonized organics such as almonds, pine cones, figs, dates, etc.
+You will recognise some of the Bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonized loaves of bread were found during the excavations.
+Remains of ancient food, such as almonds, pine cones, figs, lentils, etc, have been discovered during excavations, but are seldom on display due to preservation reasons.

-Pompeii is too big to be visited entirely in one day.
+Pompeii is too big to visit entirely in a day.
 Leisure Italy will make sure you see the highlights.
-Our optional guided tour aims to visit an example for each typology of building.
+Our optional guided tour aims to visit an example of each building type.

-After the tour at Pompeii, if you wish, you can stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops.
+After the tour at Pompeii, you could stop for a few minutes for a fresh-squeezed orange juice or to browse the souvenir shops if you wish.

 Tour tags